render-07/enterprise_software_system_with_login/README.md

 # enterprise_software_system
-Repository for subject Enterprise Software System AY 2020-2021
+Repository for subject Enterprise Software System AY 2020-2021 (web app).
+This is for educational purpose only.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Steps to setup project
-1. Clone  a project and install all the dependancy
+1. Clone a project and install all the dependancy.
-2. Create .env file in the Root directory and specify PORT, MONGO_URI and JWT_SECRET
+2. Create config.env file in the Root directory and specify PORT, MONGO_URI and JWT_SECRET.

 Example: